 About Shawn Rampy

-Universal Weather and Aviation, Inc. Product Manager, Weather and Mobile Solutions, Shawn Rampy has more than seven years’ experience in the mobile/wireless space and managed the nation’s first network to bring local news, weather and sports video content to mobile devices.
-With a bachelor’s of science degree in meteorology and more than 16 years’ as a Senior Aviation Meteorologist with American Airlines and other global airlines, Shawn is an industry expert on developing mobile aviation and weather applications.
+Shawn Rampy worked for Universal Weather and Aviation, Inc. until February 2016.
+While at Universal, he served in several positions, including Product Manager, Weather and Mobile Solutions.
+Shawn holds a bachelor’s of science degree in meteorology and has more than 16 years’ as a Senior Aviation Meteorologist with American Airlines and other global airlines.
 He was awarded the Seal of Approval from both the American Meteorological Society and the National Weather Association.

 Before adding your comments, please read our Comment Policy.